ParmenidesSartre/Regov/README.md

     ```

     Returns an access token upon successful login.
-The access token should be used to authenticate requests to the DataService microservice.
+The access token should be used to authenticate requests to the UserService microservice.

-### DataService Microservice
+### UserService Microservice

 Routes:

-1. GET `/data/user/:userID`: Get user biography data for the user with the specified userID.
+1. GET `/user/:userID`: Get user biography data for the user with the specified userID.
 The access token should be passed via an Authorization header.
 Users can only view their own record and authorities can view any records.
-2. GET `/data/user/:userID/family`: Get family data for the user with the specified userID.
+2. GET `/user/:userID/family`: Get family data for the user with the specified userID.
 The access token should be passed via an Authorization header.
-3. GET `/data/neighborhood/:neighborhoodID`: Get neighborhood data for the specified neighborhoodID.
+3. GET `/neighborhood/:neighborhoodID`: Get neighborhood data for the specified neighborhoodID.
 The access token should be passed via an Authorization header.

 All access to protected route is authorized through middleware that share the same environment through docker compose.